inscapist/terraform-k3s-private-cloud/k3s-private-cluster/README.md

 ## Networking

 This module is designed for workload that runs within private subnet.
 A private subnet is simply a subnet not associated with an internet gateway.

-If you don't need egress connectivity for cluster, then you can use the [VPC endpoints for SSM](./extras/ssm_vpc_endpoints).
+If you don't need egress connectivity for cluster, you can use the [VPC endpoints for SSM](./extras/ssm_vpc_endpoints).
 Otherwise, session manager would not work.

+Simply specify an unused `cidr_block`, and this module will dynamically create public and private subnets within this block.
+You do not need to manage subnets.

 ### Existing VPC